Home > Faculty > Principal Investigators > Department of Physiology and Pathophysiology

 Professor Jiang has published over 50 papers as corresponding (or co-corresponding) author in top-tier journals including Science (2025a, 2025b, 2023), Cell (2025a, 2025b, 2024), and Nature (2025, 2022), among which 12 were highlighted in dedicated commentaries in journals such as Cell and Science, and 13 were listed as ESI Highly Cited Papers.

-He has received numerous prestigious awards, including China's Top 10 Life Science Research Advances (twice), China's Top 10 Science and Technology Advances in Universities.
+He has received numerous prestigious awards, including China's Top 10 Life Science Research Advances (twice), China's Top 10 Science and Technology Advances in Universities, the First Class Prize of the Beijing Natural Science Award, the Xplorer Prize, the Tan Jiazhen Life Science Innovation Award, and the China Youth Science and Technology Award.
+He has presided over major research programs such as integration project and key project of the National Natural Science Foundation of China, as well as the National Key R&D Program of China.
 He also serves as Vice President of the Biophysical Society of China, President of the Beijing Society for Immunology, and Editorial Board Member of the journal Cell Metabolism, among other roles.

 Representative Publications